 According to CSIL data published in the September issue of the Magazine ‘World Furniture’, world consumption of upholstered furniture is worth nearly US$ 70 billion.

 The world upholstery industry has been remarkably successful in recovering from the crisis in 2020.

 The pandemic-induced contraction was limited in size because consumers have often allocated to furniture substantial portions of income made available from the decreased expenditure for restaurants, vacations, and other leisure activities.

 World upholstery consumption decreased by 5% in current US$ in 2020.
 Return of consumption to the pre-pandemic level is likely to happen already in 2021 for the world as a whole, with different speeds of recovery across countries.

-About 70% of world consumption takes place in 5 large markets: China, the United States, Germany, the United Kingdom, and India, with China and the USA accounting together more than half of the global market.
+About 80% of world upholstery consumption takes place in ten large markets: China, the United States, Germany, the United Kingdom, India, France, Australia, Canada, South Korea, and Italy.

 While total consumption is changing slowly worldwide, there are major variations in the composition of consumption in almost all major markets.
 In the main consuming countries, the reduction of consumption in 2020 was substantial in China, in India, in several European countries (particularly in the United Kingdom, Italy, and France), and in Canada.
 Large markets showing a positive performance include the United States, Germany, Australia, and South Korea.

 International trade of upholstered furniture has been increasing in current US$ every year since 2016.
 In 2020, the growth over 2019 was 4%, notwithstanding the pandemic.

 Within the furniture industry, the upholstered furniture sector is one of the most global internationalized segments, both in terms of trade flows and productive fragmentation, with manufacturers often organized in global value chains.
 This is due to the great level of the segment's labor intensity, one of the highest within the furniture industry.